owncast/owncast.github.io/docs/broadcasting/index.md

 Every server, environment, network speed and processing capacity is different.
 Just because you _want_ to offer a certain quality doesn't mean your server can support it.

-If you find yourself trying to squeeze better performance out of Owncast then try setting your broadcasting software to a lower quality as well as lowering the quality in your Owncast instance.
+If you find yourself trying to squeeze better performance out of Owncast then try setting your broadcasting software to a lower quality as well as lowering the output quality in the admin under Configuration > Video.

 ## Broadcasting Settings